-Child Care Health Consultant Contract (CCHC) - Cumberland County Partnership was awarded \$188,552, received \$148,925, and expended \$137,559 under a prior year contract with NCPC.
-The grant term is February 1, 2021 through June 30, 2023.
+\$769,098 under a prior year contract with NCPC.
+The grant term is March 1, 2021 through November 30, 2023.

-Cumberland County Partnership does not expect to receive continued funding through new contract contracts with the State.
+The Cumberland County Partnership does not expect to receive continued funding through new contracts with the State.

-Coronavirus State and Local Fiscal Recovery Funds (ARPA) - Cumberland County Partnership was awarded \$1,000,000, and received \$200,000 under a current year contract with the City of Fayetteville, North Carolina.
+Coronavirus State and Local Fiscal Recovery Funds (ARPA) - Cumberland County Partnership was awarded a \$1,000,000 grant which was reduced to \$600,000, and received \$200,000 in a prior year under a contract with the City of Fayetteville, North Carolina.
 The grant term is August 1, 2022 through June 30, 2025.

-Cumberland County Partnership does not expect to receive continued funding through new ARPA contracts with the City of Fayetteville.
+The Cumberland County Partnership does not expect to receive continued funding through new ARPA contracts with the City of Fayetteville.